Yuanyuan4666/Integration-of-MCP-and-Network-Management-Protocols/draft-yangyuanyuan-huawei-mcp.md

 When managing cross-vendor devices in bulk, NETCONF can be slower than RESTCONF (HTTP/HTTPS) for large-scale operations, while RESTCONF lacks native batching support.
 Additionally, both protocols may suffer from timeouts when handling many devices simultaneously.

-# Solution
+# Operational Consideration

+## Functional Modules

 The LLM model, with its ability to comprehend diverse complex requirements and deliver corresponding functionalities, is well-suited for cross-vendor network equipment batch management, effectively addressing the aforementioned challenges.
 Therefore, we have introduced the MCP protocol to standardize the management of different LLM models, serving as the foundation for building an intelligent network control platform.

-To be more specific, there are three parts:
+To be more specific, there are three functional modules needed:

-## Encapsulating Device Operations into MCP Tools
+### Encapsulating Device Operations into MCP Tools

 - *Objective*: Standardize heterogeneous device operations into modular, reusable tools.
 - *Implementation*: